ministryofjustice/staff-infrastructure-certificate-services/README.md

 #### SSH-ing into Linux machines (PROD example)

-This assumes that you have followed the steps above to remote desktop into the Bastion host
+This assumes that you have followed the steps above to remote desktop into the Bastion host.

 - Copy the file `prod_key_pair.pem` to the Bastion host
 - Get the IP address of the Linux host you want to SSH into e.g. `10.180.85.4`